Birds

 Crested Caracara

-Known as the Mexican eagle, the crested caracara is the national bird of Mexico, but contrary to popular belief, it is not the bird found on that country’s flag.
+Known as the Mexican eagle, the crested caracara is the national bird of Mexico.

 Crested Fireback Pheasant